 Find Your Home in Connecticut

 Connecticut is part of a dynamic ecosystem that includes some of the top life sciences clusters in the country, anchored by a robust ecosystem of cutting-edge research, highly educated workforce, and innovative companies.
-Connecticut has become a nucleus of life science advances—from groundbreaking vaccine research and development to device manufacturing of the latest medical technology.
+Connecticut has become a nucleus of life science advances, including groundbreaking therapeutic research and development and the latest medical device technology.
 From the creation of the artificial heart to stem cell study to genomic research, Connecticut continues to demonstrate its commitment to serving as the center for biomedical advances.

 “Connecticut’s universities are great engines of innovation.
 Those ideas attract capital, both from the private sector and public sector.
 Together, with Connecticut’s talent pool, those are the three ingredients for a successful bioscience company.”